What is a medical certificate?

 Is working on board a vessel consistent with use of medication?

 Medication can play an important part in enabling you to work at sea.
-Some medications have side effects that can affect safe and effective performance of duties and some have other complications that may increase the likelihood of illness at sea.
+Some medications have side effects that can affect safe and effective performance of duties, and some have other complications that may increase the likelihood of illness at sea.

-The seafarer’s doctor will need to assess the known adverse effects of each medication used and yours reaction to it.
-The seafarer’s doctor shall ensure that you have written documentation for medications in use.
+The seafarer's doctor will need to assess the known adverse effects of each medication used and your reaction to it.
+The seafarer's doctor shall ensure that you have written documentation for medications in use.

-What is a declaration of unfitness?
+What is a Declaration of unfitness?